Northern Flicker Nesting

 - Starlings usurping woodpeckers home from the Purple Martin Forum

-Watch this Video of a starling trying to steal a nest box from a pair of flickers in my yard.
-I placed a nest box trap in a nearby flycatcher nest box.
+After seeing this, I placed a nest box trap in a nearby flycatcher nest box.
 The starling entered this nest box and was captured.

 I have found the best way to trap starlings that are looking for nesting sites is to use nest box traps.
 I have erected numerous nest boxes in my yard that are about 12" deep and have a 2 inch entrance hole.
 Some of the nest boxes are designed for Red-bellied Woodpeckers and other for Great Crested Flycatchers.
 The boxes are mounted 10 feet high on telescoping poles.
 Each box allows the insertion of a Nest Box Trap.
 The flycatcher nest box, with its 5½" x 6" interior, seems to be preferred by starlings.
 Because it has 2" diameter hole, flickers can't enter but the starlings can.
 Learn more about the flycatcher nest box design and placement at Nest Boxes.